c0dezer019/Battleship/CONTRIBUTING.md

 ### **First-timers**

 If you are new to collaboration, try collaborating first before asking to be a maintainer so you understand how it all works.
-Look for